LEdwards-Analytics/Earnings-Call-Analyzer/README.md

 # Earnings Call Analyzer

-A tool for analyzing sentiment in earnings call transcripts and correlating with stock performance.
+A pipeline for analyzing earnings call transcripts and surfacing sentiment trends, financial tone, and potential links to stock performance.

 ## Overview

-This project analyzes earnings call transcripts for major companies, extracts sentiment information, and correlates it with stock price movements.
+This project collects and processes earnings call transcripts from major companies, applies sentiment and language analysis, and correlates the results with stock movements over time.

+It’s modular and designed to be extensible, with plans to integrate Power BI dashboards and more advanced NLP models for deeper insights.

 ## Project Structure